Electrician Day Rates UK 2026: £300–£500/Day (Hourly & JIB Rates)

 Your day rate is not fixed.
 There are several proven strategies for increasing what you charge and what you earn over time.

 Electricians with specialist qualifications in EV charging, solar PV, or testing and inspection command significantly higher rates than general domestic electricians.
+For tips on quoting electrical jobs effectively, see our dedicated guide.
 The investment in an additional course typically pays for itself within weeks through higher-value work.

 Electricians with 50 or more five-star Google reviews can charge 10 to 20 percent more than competitors because customers are willing to pay extra for proven quality and reliability.
 Ask every satisfied customer for a review.